-16. Particular risks to client confidentiality arise from the loss of Confidential Material held on laptop computers, tablets, smartphones, PDAs, USB sticks and other removable storage devices.
-A single portable device may contain years of work that will contain very large amounts of Confidential Material.
+16. Particular risks to client confidentiality arise from the loss of Confidential Material held on laptop computers, tablets, smartphones, mobile devices, USB sticks and other removable storage devices.
+An individual small portable device may contain years of work that will contain very large amounts of Confidential Material.
 The loss of information that you are used to handling on a routine basis (such as previous convictions, commercial contracts, and medical reports) may cause considerable embarrassment to third parties as well as being a breach of the BSB Handbook and the Data Protection legislation.
-You should take as much care with this material as you would with your own valuables to prevent theft or loss.
+You should remain vigilant and particularly careful with this material beyond the level of care you might ordinarily take in relation to securing personal valuables to prevent theft or loss.